kasbench/globeco-trade-service/documentation/execution-plan.md

 43. Please implement unit testing for **tradeType** caching.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 44. Please implement the APIs for **tradeType** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 45. Please generate the unit tests for the **tradeType** APIs.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
-46. Please update the README.md file with full documentation of the **tradeType** data model and API.
+46. Please update the README.md file by adding full documentation of the **tradeType** data model and API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.
 47. Please update the OpenAPI schema @openapi.yaml in the project root.
-Please include the full specification for the **tradeType** API.
+Please add the full specification for the **tradeType** API.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.

 48. Please implement the entity, repository, service interface, and service implementation for **executionStatus** using the requirements provided in @requirements.md.
 Please add an entry with this prompt and your actions in the cursor-log.md file following the instructions in the file.